riatelab/valh/README.md

 the altitude has been sampled and with the attributes ‘distance’ (the cumulative distance to the first point) and ‘height’ (the altitude).

-We can use it to plot the elevation profile of our route.
+We can use it to plot the elevation profile of the route.

 ``` r
 plot(as.matrix(st_drop_geometry(elev)), type = "l", lwd = 2, ylim = c(20, 70), asp = 100,